voelklmichael/Blog/_posts/2024-12-05-egui-wasm-threads.markdown

 A partial replacement is called webworkers.

 In this short blog post, I adjust the eframe-template app to use webworkers.
+You can find the example [here](https://github.com/voelklmichael/eframe_template_wasm).

 I learned this from [minno728](https://github.com/minno726/).
 Thank you!

 <h1>The issue</h1>
-We start with clone the eframe-template app:
+First we clone the eframe-template app:
 {% highlight shell %}
 git clone https://github.com/emilk/eframe_template/
 {% endhighlight %}